 - Never attempt to repair a gas pipe or take the cover off a boiler.
 Only gas-safe registered engineers are permitted to work on gas installations and boilers.

 - Do you have a boiler system with a permanent pilot light?
 Check that it hasn’t gone out – this is a very common issue with older boilers.

 - Have the clocks gone forward or back?
 Your clock programmer might need adjusting to the right time.

 - Has there been a power cut and a break in the energy supply?
 Your heating clock programmer has potentially been reset back to the original factory settings.
 Test the central heating by setting it to come on in 15 minutes’ time – if that works, simply re-enter your preferred central heating settings.

 - Try turning the electrical supply to the boiler off and on.
 The switch is usually near the boiler or in the airing cupboard.
 This will reset your boiler and may resolve the problem.

-- If you have an electric emersion heater and your boiler fails, you’ll always have the option for hot water by switching this on, if not used generally.
-To do this, switch the isolator switch, controlling the emersion, to on, which will be in or just outside your airing cupboard.
-Please note that only heating systems with a hot water storage tank located in an airing cupboard are likely to have an electric emersion heater.
+- If your boiler fails and you have an electric immersion heater, you’ll always have the option for hot water by turning on the immersion isolator switch, which will be in or just outside your airing cupboard.
+Please note that only heating systems with a hot water storage tank located in an airing cupboard are likely to have an electric immersion heater.

-- In most cases, one of these tips will fix your heating so that you don’t have to wait for an engineer – meaning you can get toasty warm again.
+- In most cases, one of these tips will fix your heating so that you don’t have to wait for an engineer – meaning you can get toasty-warm again in no time.

-However, if you’ve tried all these things and your heating still isn’t working, please call our customer service team who will be happy to help on 0300 3031010
+If you’ve tried all these things and your heating still isn’t working, please call our Customer Service team on 0300 303 1010.